Professional and support staff

 There should be an organisational chart for your department which should be kept up to date.
 Grades of posts can be recorded here, in a confidential version if desired.

 It is your responsibility to ensure that accurate records for professional and support staff are kept on personal leave allowances and leave taken; sick leave; parental leave; and other absences.
 There are, however, only a few formal reporting requirements to the University:

 - sick leave (which, beyond the first four months, should be reported to Payroll),

-- maternity/paternity leave (which should be reported to Payroll in advance) and
+- maternity, adoption, shared parental and paternity leave and unpaid parental leave (which should be reported to Payroll in advance)

 - accident report forms (which should be managed in accordance with University Health and Safety guidelines.

 We would ask you to permit staff time to attend courses to enhance their professional development, even where the course content is not directly related to their areas of responsibility.
 The University has a new Guide to Staff Development with information on training and personal development opportunities available to professional and support staff in the University.

 In 2016, the University introduced an FTE control for non-academic, departmentally-funded staff.
 This means that all departments have agreed a ‘budget FTE’ for the 2017/18 budget which they are not permitted to exceed without permission from the division.